SamMed05/c-cpp-notes/docs/c/arrays.md

 // Method 4: Let the compiler determine the size based on initializers int auto_sized[] = {1, 2, 3, 4};  // Creates an array of size 4

+// ❌ Error - more initializers than specified size
+// This will error
+double wrong[2] = {5.4, 3.87, 3.55};  // Compilation error
 ```

 :::note Zero initialization